-Seahawks training camp impressions: Bobby Wagner puts on football gear, but contract stalemate with team continues
+Here’s what we learned from day 2 of Seahawks training camp

-Here are some more thoughts on day two of Seahawks camp:
+RENTON — Aside the Wagner news, here are some additional thoughts on day two of Seahawks camp:

 The intrigue at this early stage in camp always falls largely on rookies and young players, and Seattle’s three drafted receivers are going to be in the spotlight throughout the preseason.

-Note: Update: Bobby Wagner has signed a three-year, $54 million contract extension with the Seahawks, making him the highest-paid linebacker in the NFL. | Read more »